 Startup costs to consider

 Your first plan of action will be to create a solid business plan.
 And then, according to many brewers, to prepare to pay out twice the amount you think it will cost to launch your business.
 A lot of unexpected expenses can pop up, such as additional contractor expenses for altering your building, or delays in acquiring permits that push out your production date.
 Depending on the size of your operation, the number of barrels and whether you plan on operating a brewpub or a stand-alone brewery, your costs can vary greatly.
-Most industry experts report a general range of $500,000 to $1 million to start a small brewery.

 These are some costs to consider: